diegargon/monnet-core/monnet_agent/README.md

 Using the UI/Ansible is the easiest and fastest way.

+Work better with a systemd linux, no other startup script is provided at this momment; Using the ansible agent installer will skip install the starupt script if not detect a systemd machine.

 Python: The automatic process will install on the hosts some deps: psutils.

 For manual installation, check the Ansible playbook `monnet-gateway/playbooks/install-monnet-agent-systemd`.

+# Technical Info

 ## Payload Structure Documentation (probably outdated)